axwaizee7/JavaLab/README.md

 ---

 11. a.
-Writw a program to find reverse of an integer number. _(Feb 20)_
+Write a program to find reverse of an integer number. _(Feb 20)_

 ---